microsoft/TypeScript-wiki/Triage-Instructions.md

 # How to Label a Bug

 Classify the bug accordingly:
- * Duplicate
-   * The plurality of issues are duplicates.
-Try to find something matching this one
+ * Duplicate: Many issues are duplicates, so try to find an original
    * If you do, add the `Duplicate` label and add a comment e.g. "See #1234567"
    * If it's clearly an exact duplicate, Close
    * Optional: If the user would have found this with a trivial search (e.g. searching for the title of their own bug), gently remind them to search before logging new issues